asciamanna/asciamanna.github.io/_drafts/project-teams-and-poor-code-quality.md

 ###One Product

 Another very popular argument is, *"We only have one big product not a lot of little products, there's no way to split the system up to accomplish this way of working."* I've worked on several large products that were designed in a way that allowed for smaller, team owned subsystems to exist.
-They had very small interfaces between subsystems so teams could work independently for a majority of their work.
+They had very small interfaces between subsystems so teams could work independently for nearly all of their work and only rarely need to message between subsystems.
 The line of thought that a large product cannot be broken into smaller subsystems is common when working in systems without an architecture.
 When the architecture is a big ball of mud it is difficult to see the lines where subsystems could be broken out.
 While effort is required to do this the benefits are worth the effort.
-At a minimum your organization will not scale as project teams.

 ##Conclusion